 But don’t worry, many Low-Cost Airlines are operating within Thailand, so you don’t have to exceed your Budget for Thailand.
-And since you came here to learn how to travel Thailand on a budget I also have a simple option for you to find amazing flight deals: Momondo.
-With Momondo, you can compare flights of hundreds of companies to be sure to find the best flight for you.
+And since you came here to learn how to travel in Thailand on a budget I also have a simple option for you to find amazing flight deals: Skyscanner.
+With Skyscanner, you can compare flights of hundreds of companies to be sure to find the best flight for you.

 If you keep the following two aspects in mind you can eat super cheap (and tasty!) in Thailand.